H4PE0N/treestump1/README.md

   short text explaining what the functions do before
 - rename 'info' to 'state' maybe?
 - create engine struct for [wtime, btime, winc, binc] and so on
-- create screen struct for [inverted, lastMove] and so on
 - remove the 'moves' array
+- store inverted inside the screen struct